Board of Directors

 Mr. Arun Seth

 Arun Seth is an alumnus of IIT Kanpur and IIM Calcutta and has worked in senior commercial positions in the UB Group and HCL among others for the last 40 years.
 He has been the non-Executive Chairman of Alcatel-Lucent India since May 2011.
 He has worked for BT Group in India in a variety of positions over 17 years before retiring in July 2012 as non-Executive Chairman.
-He was on the board of Tech Mahindra (earlier Mahindra BT) since inception, on the board of Airtel Board untill 2002, as well as Jubilant Foodworks (Dominos), Cadista Pharma (a Jubilant group co) in USA, Centum Learning (a Bharti Group co), Usha Breco Ltd, Samtel Avionics (in a JV with Hindustan Aeronautics Ltd).
+He was on the board of Tech Mahindra (earlier Mahindra BT) since inception, on the board of Airtel Board until 2002, as well as Jubilant Foodworks (Dominos), Cadista Pharma (a Jubilant group co) in USA, Centum Learning (a Bharti Group co), Usha Breco Ltd, Samtel Avionics (in a JV with Hindustan Aeronautics Ltd).
 He is a Charter Member of TiE Delhi, Indian Angel Network and on the Advisory Board for National Entrepreneurship network.
 He is deeply interested and actively involved in philanthropy and has served on NGO boards such as Helpage India where he chairs the Resource Committee, Katha, SPIC-MACAY and India Sponsor Foundation.
 He is also a Trustee of The Nasscom Foundation, which drives CSR initiatives for the IT Industry.

 Ms. Farhana Afroz